Mexico: Contemporary Mexico

-In 2000, after 71 years, the PRI lost a presidential election to Vicente Fox of the opposition conservative National Action Party (PAN).
-In the 2006 presidential election, Felipe Calderón from the PAN was declared the winner, with a very narrow margin (0.58%) over leftist politician Andrés Manuel López Obrador then the candidate of the Party of the Democratic Revolution (PRD).
+After 71 years of rule, the incumbent PRI lost the 2000 presidential election to Vicente Fox of the opposing conservative National Action Party (PAN).
+In the 2006 presidential election, Felipe Calderón from the PAN was declared the winner, with a very narrow margin (0.58%) over leftist politician Andrés Manuel López Obrador of the Party of the Democratic Revolution (PRD).
 López Obrador, however, contested the election and pledged to create an "alternative government".

-After twelve years, in 2012, the PRI won the presidency again with the election of Enrique Peña Nieto, the governor of the State of Mexico from 2005 to 2011.
-However, he won with a plurality of about 38%, and did not have a legislative majority.
+After twelve years, in the 2012 presidential election, the PRI again won the presidency with the election of Enrique Peña Nieto.
+However, he won with a plurality of around 38% and did not have a legislative majority.

+During the twenty-first century, Mexico has contended with high crime rates, bureaucratic corruption, narcotrafficking, and a stagnant economy.
+Many state-owned industrial enterprises were privatized starting in the 1990s with neoliberal reforms, but Pemex, the state-owned petroleum company is only slowly being privatized, with exploration licenses being issued.
+In a push against government corruption, the ex-CEO of Pemex, Emilio Lozoya Austin, was arrested in 2020.

-After founding the new political party MORENA, Andrés Manuel López Obrador won the 2018 presidential election with over 50% of the vote.
-His political coalition, led by his left-wing party founded after the 2012 elections, includes parties and politicians from all over the political spectrum.
-The coalition also won a majority in both the upper and lower congress chambers.
-AMLO's (one of his many nicknames) success is attributed to the country's other strong political alternatives exhausting their chances as well as the politician adopting a moderate discourse with a focus on conciliation.
+After founding the new political party MORENA, Andrés Manuel López Obrador (commonly known as AMLO) won the 2018 presidential election with over 50% of the vote.
+His political coalition, led by his left-wing party founded after the 2012 elections, included parties and politicians from across the political spectrum.
+The coalition also won a majority in both the upper and lower Congress chambers.
+His success is attributed to the country's opposing political forces exhausting their chances as well as AMLO's adoption of a moderate discourse with a focus on reconciliation.
+The first confirmed case of COVID-19 in Mexico occurred on 28 February 2020.
+The COVID-19 vaccination in Mexico began in December 2020.

-Mexico has contended with high crime rates, official corruption, narcotrafficking, and a stagnant economy.
-Many state-owned industrial enterprises were privatized starting in the 1990s, with neoliberal reforms, but Pemex, the state-owned petroleum company is only slowly being privatized, with exploration licenses being issued.
-In AMLO's push against government corruption, the ex-CEO of Pemex has been arrested.

-Although there were fears of electoral fraud in Mexico's 2018 presidential elections, the results gave a mandate to AMLO.
-On 1 December 2018, Andrés Manuel López Obrador was sworn in as the new President of Mexico.
-After winning a landslide victory in the July 2018 presidential elections, he became the first leftwing president for decades.
-In June 2021 midterm elections, López Obrador's left-leaning Morena's coalition lost seats in the lower house of Congress.
-However, his ruling coalition maintained a simple majority, but López Obrador failed to secure the two-thirds congressional supermajority.
-The main opposition was a coalition of Mexico's three traditional parties: the center-right Revolutionary Institutional Party, right-wing National Action Party and leftist Party of the Democratic Revolution.
+Claudia Sheinbaum, López Obrador's political successor, won the 2024 presidential election in a landslide and upon taking office in October became the first woman to lead the country in Mexico's history.
+She was sworn in as Mexico's president on 1 October 2024.

 Geography

-Geographical characteristics

-Mexico is located between latitudes 14° and 33°N, and longitudes 86° and 119°W in the southern portion of North America.
+Mexico is located between latitudes 14° and 33°N, and longitudes 86° and 119°W in the southern portion of North America, with a total area of 1972550 km2, is the 13th largest country by total area.
+It has coastlines on the Pacific Ocean and Gulf of California, as well as the Gulf of Mexico and Caribbean Sea, the latter two forming part of the Atlantic Ocean.
+Within these seas are about 6000 km2 of islands.
 Almost all of Mexico lies in the North American Plate, with small parts of the Baja California peninsula on the Pacific and Cocos Plates.
 Geophysically, some geographers include the territory east of the Isthmus of Tehuantepec (around 12% of the total) within Central America.
-Geopolitically, however, Mexico is entirely considered part of North America, along with Canada and the United States.
+Geopolitically, Mexico is entirely considered part of North America.